tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/overview.md

 + `~/aem-sdk/publish` contains the AEM Publish Service
 + `~/aem-sdk/dispatcher` contains the Dispatcher Tools
 + `~/code/<project name>` contains the custom AEM Project source code

+Note that `~` is shorthand for the User's Directory.
+In Windows, this is the equivalent of `%HOMEPATH%`;

 ## Development Tools for AEM Projects